Monday, July 01, 2024

 Martin Mull

-Actor and musician Martin Mull, who starred on Mary Hartman, Mary Hartman (1976-1977), Fernwood 2 Night, Roseanne and Sabrina the Teenage Witch, has died.
-He died at his Los Angeles home on June 27 after a valiant fight against a long illness.
+Actor and musician Martin Mull, who starred in Mary Hartman, Mary Hartman (1976-1977), Fernwood 2 Night, Roseanne and Sabrina the Teenage Witch, has died.
+He died from a long illness at his Los Angeles home on June 27.
 Mr. Mull was 80.

 Fernwood 2 Night - Fred Willard, MartinMull and Frank De Vol